Action Station!

 Strong returns

-We commissioned a detailed set of costings and a business case report which found that this project is great for the community and the economy.
+We commissioned a detailed set of costings and a business case report which found that this project will provide lasting outcomes for the community and the economy.
 By supporting creative enterprises to establish and grow here, this facility will contribute in an ongoing way to the region’s economy, vibrancy and growth.

 So here’s the case:

-• Eastern Riverina Arts is prepared to lead this project, and we’ve already demonstrated our capacity to raise funds and deliver for the community.
+Eastern Riverina Arts is prepared to lead this project, and we’ve already demonstrated our capacity to raise funds and collaborate with the community.

 "We see the Station as a significant driver of business innovation and city vibrancy for Wagga Wagga.
 As a nonprofit organisation, having an affordable CBD frontage in a vibrant hub helps us maximise our impact, and we are a proud partner for the journey"